Evert Skoglund

-Evert Skoglund (born May 10, 1953 in Milan) is an Italian former professional footballer.
+Evert Skoglund (born 10 May 1953) is an Italian-Swedish former professional footballer.
 He played in many years in the Italian leagues.

 His father Lennart Skoglund was a famous player for F.C.
-Internazionale Milano and Sweden national football team.
+Internazionale Milano and Sweden men's national football team.
 His younger brother Giorgio Skoglund also played football professionally.
 To distinguish them, Evert was known as Skoglund I and Giorgio as Skoglund II.